I have had a great week and have been able to catch up on a lot of sewing! I just love this fabric!

 The wallet includes a large zippered pocket (my checkbook , without cover, can fit), three customizeable fabric envelopes and an outer wallet that has plenty of room for addition wallet "things".

 The little bag is made of burlap and is a cross body bag.
 It is so light and airy, you hardly know it is there.
 Just large enough for your Envelope System Wallet, car keys, phone and a few other necessities, it is perfect to just grab and go.
-For more detailed information, you can find this wallet and purse for sell in my ETSY SHOP.

 Thanks for visiting!